Chiayi turkey rice: History

-Culinary Method
+Chiayi turkey rice was featured on the Netflix TV series Street Food Season 1.

+Preparation

 The traditional cooking method is to put turkey on top of white rice, and then drizzle turkey juice and lard, but different restaurants have slightly different practices.
 With the spread of culture, restaurants selling turkey rice can now be seen all around Taiwan.
 The traditional Chiayi turkey rice is mainly made of turkey meat, and the turkey sauce is a sauce made by steaming the whole turkey, with lard fried with shallots, mixed with turkey meat and rice.
 Traditional shops will sometimes sprinkle some crispy shallots on top of the turkey and served with a piece of pickled yellow dried radish.